 Udacity is popular for offering various courses and Nanodegree programs in digital technology.
 It was founded in 2011 to provide accessible and industry-relevant education to learners worldwide.

-One of the critical features of Udacity is its practical project-based learning.
+One of Udacity’s critical features is its practical project-based learning.
 The courses and learning paths are designed to equip students with in-demand skills and help them climb the ladder of success.

 The Nanodegree programs are paid courses that come with certificates.
 These programs are more detailed and prepare you for the professional field.

-Udacity courses, especially the Nanodegree programs, are created by industry experts and in partnership with top global institutes or organizations like Google, Facebook, etc.
+Udacity courses, especially the Nanodegree programs, are created by industry experts in partnership with top global institutes or organizations, such as Google, Facebook, etc.

 Coursera Overview

-The extensive catalog of Coursera covers various disciplines, including programming, humanities, data sciences, art and design, business, etc.
+Coursera’s extensive catalog covers various disciplines, including programming, humanities, data sciences, art and design, and business.

 The platform has been offering quality education since 2012, and currently, Coursera Plus has more than 7000 courses to choose from.

-One of the key reasons for Coursera’s wide popularity is because of its programs created by top universities like Yale, Stanford, University of London, etc.
+One key reason for Coursera’s wide popularity is its programs, which were created by top universities like Yale, Stanford, the University of London, etc.

 Check my honest review and experience to know if Coursera is worth it!